PatrickLubbers/Restaurant-splitting-app/README.md

 # Restaurant-splitting-app
-My first project allows the user to split a restaurant bill in the GEL currency.
+My first project allows the user to split a restaurant bill in the EUR currency.

-The first and hopefully the last of its kind..
+This project is part of my Hackingwithswift journey, as part of the 100 days of SwiftUI course.

+To do:

+  - Add gif image showing how app works